someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 So, let's examine every single `!rain/on` `!raLnon` instance, just to alleviate any and all doubt.
 That will also allow me to prove some of the other things I've been saying.

-In order to that that, we'd first filter the raw logs for just those which contain the keyword `wantingsomeinfofirst`, and then filter the results for entries that start by either `!rain` or `!raLn` (as they both would already include `!rainon` and `raLnon`, respectively).
+In order to that that, we'd first filter the raw logs for just those that contain the keyword `wantingsomeinfofirst`, and then filter the results for entries that start by either `!rain` or `!raLn` (as they both would already include `!rainon` and `raLnon`, respectively).
 These are the findings:

 ```
 1. 2022-10-23 09:57:01	wantingsomeinfofirst	!rainon @robin5 1000